aws-samples/aws-get-started-workshop/content/01-dev/02-establish-initial-foundation/06-set-up-common-dev-network.md

 See [Configuring AWS Control Tower Without a VPC](https://docs.aws.amazon.com/controltower/latest/userguide/configure-without-vpc.html) for details on disabling automatic creation of VPCs.

-## 3. Create Network AWS Account
+## 3. Create Network - Prod AWS Account

-In AWS Control Tower, provision a new Network AWS account that will initially contain the centrally managed development VPC.
+In AWS Control Tower, provision a new **Network - Prod** AWS account that will initially contain the centrally managed development VPC.

 Later in your journey, you'll deploy more network related resources to this AWS account.
 For example, you will likely configure  and manage [AWS Transit Gateway](https://aws.amazon.com/transit-gateway/) resources in this dedicated AWS account when you start integrating on-premises network connectivity in your overall AWS environment.

 1. As a Cloud Administrator, use your personal user to log into AWS SSO.
-2. Select the AWS **`master`** account.
+2. Select the AWS **`Master`** account.
 3. Select **`Management console`** associated with the **`AWSAdministratorAccess`** role.
 4. Select the appropriate AWS region.
 5. Navigate to **`Control Tower`**.